Eternals (film): Performance

-In the United States and Canada, Eternals earned $30.7 million in its opening day, which included $9.5 million from Thursday night previews, marking the third-largest opening day of the pandemic, behind Black Widow and Venom: Let There Be Carnage.
+In the United States and Canada, Eternals earned $30.7 million on its opening day, which included $9.5 million from Thursday night previews, marking the third-largest opening day of the pandemic, behind Black Widow and Venom: Let There Be Carnage.
 Its opening weekend earned $71.3 million from 5.5 million theater admissions, making it the top film of the weekend.
-IMAX accounted for over $7.6 million of the weekend.
+IMAX accounted for over $7.6 million over the weekend.
 This marked the fourth-largest opening weekend of the pandemic.
 The domestic opening weekend gross was lower than various pre-release projections.
 Deadline attributed this to the film's overall mixed reception from critics and audiences.
 In its second weekend, Eternals remained the top film, grossing over $27.5 million.
-In its third weekend, the film earned $10.8 million, finishing second behind Ghostbusters: Afterlife.
-In its fourth weekend, Eternals was fourth, with $11.5 million earned over the five-day Thanksgiving weekend.
 Eternals became the sixth-highest-grossing film of 2021 in the United States.

 Outside of North America, Eternals earned over $90.7 million within its opening weekend from 46 markets.
-It was number-one in nearly all of these markets.
+It was number one in nearly all of these markets.
 The international opening weekend gross had exceeded various pre-release projections.
 IMAX contributed to $6 million of the opening gross, from 58 countries.
 The film scored the largest opening of the pandemic in Italy, Brazil, and Hong Kong.
 In South Korea, Eternals earned $14.4 million, marking the largest debut for a Hollywood film amid the pandemic.
 In Russia, the film earned an opening of $5.4 million through six days.
 In its second weekend, Eternals earned $48 million from 49 markets, a drop of 49%.
 It remained number one in many of these territories.
 The following weekend, the film earned $22.7 million.
 It was the top film of the weekend internationally, remaining the top film in many territories, including all markets across Latin America, except for Mexico.
-In the film's fourth weekend, Eternals accumulated $10.2 million, while surpassing No Time to Die to become the highest-grossing film of the pandemic in Italy.
-As of November 28, 2021, the film's largest markets are South Korea ($26.4 million), the United Kingdom ($18.7 million), France ($14.9 million), Mexico ($14.3 million), and Brazil ($11.1 million).
+As of November 28, 2021, the film's largest markets were South Korea ($26.4 million), the United Kingdom ($18.7 million), France ($14.9 million), Mexico ($14.3 million), and Brazil ($11.1 million).